Documents to help you prepare to migrate your Atlassian Server products.

 In this guide, we'll outline how to conduct a test migration for Jira or Confluence, including best practices and what to test for.

 Review the planning guide: A well-planned migration is a successful migration.
-Before starting your testing, take the time to review our migration planning guide.
+Before starting your testing, take the time to review our Cloud migration guide.
 They'll walk you through the key phases and consideration for each step, including what you need to know before you begin testing.